Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 And what value do they have now?

-Thanking you for any reply, best regards.
+Thanking you for the possible reply, greetings.